The ultimate foodie guide to London

 The dynamism of London’s food landscape means there’s something to suit every style and budget.
 Splurge on a fine dining feast at Hélène Darroze at The Connaught – the three-Michelin-starred restaurant at one of the city's swankiest hotels – or enjoy some wallet-friendly bites from beloved Taiwanese spot Bao, which has branches across the city.

-Eager to take part in a quintessential British tradition?
-Book a table for afternoon tea at The Peninsula London in Belgravia or indulge in a Full English at historic pub The Troubadour in Earl’s Court – top tip, it turns into a live music venue in the evening and is where everyone from Adele to Bob Dylan got their starts.
-To fully immerse yourself in the city’s culinary diversity, tantalise your taste buds with global street food eats from The Kitchens at Old Spitalfields Market.
+If you prefer a savoury start, indulge in a Full English at historic pub The Troubadour in Earl’s Court – top tip, it turns into a live music venue in the evening and is where everyone from Adele to Bob Dylan got their starts.
+For a more modern tempo, head east to FlipDog on City Road; this two-level bolthole uses a 1200°C iron poker to 'flip' its cocktails, resulting in standout serves like the carbonated ‘Half Pint’ and the botanical ‘Walk in Hyde Park’.
+The space balances industrial edge with refined detailing, pairing its technique-led drinks with gutsy sharing plates (hello, chicken Katsu sandwiches...).
+To fully immerse yourself in the city’s culinary diversity, continue to The Kitchens at Old Spitalfields Market to tantalise your taste buds with global street food eats.

 Decadent desserts and dreamy drinks